 9. Do not make your employees vote you up

-Well, ever wondered why Apple stories are daily on the Digg frontpage?
-Well, voting up your company's blog is vote fraud on social media.
-If you have more than 5 - 10 employees you should forbid it altogether.
+Well, ever wondered why Apple stories are popular on social media?
+A huge corporation with thousands of employees can create buzz with ease.
+When you submit and vote up something on a niche community like Inbound.org that’s a problem though.
+Voting up your company’s blog is vote fraud on social media.
+In case you have more than 5 – 10 employees you should forbid it altogether.

 10. Do not hide facts when you describe something